flipperdevices/flipperzero-firmware/flipkeyboard/README.md

 <img src="./gallery/02-key-config-action.png" width="200px">

-Go to `Configurate application` in the app menu to setup how each action works.
+Go to `Configure application` in the app menu to setup how each action works.
 You’ll see all of the different button combos listed (for example "Action 3" is pressing button 1 and button 2 at the same time).
 Press `Ok` to select the Action to configure.

 <img src="./gallery/03-key-config-1.png" width="200px">